manuelvarzen/danielmarcelino.github.io/_posts/2015-10-14-understanding-margin-of-error.md

 title: "Understanding Margin of Error for Small Populations"
 date: 2015-10-13
 category: R
-tags: [R, Survey, Margin of error]
+tags: [Survey, Margin of error]
+comments: true
 ---

 A comment on why does a pollster reported a narrow margin of error despite the small sample.

 <!--more-->

-I got an email today inquiring if the margin of error reported in the newest poll by Datafolha would possibly be misleading.
+I got an email today inquiring if the margin of sampling error reported in the newest poll by Datafolha would possibly be misleading.
 The polling firm often report surveys with regular sizes (1000/2400), so the margin of error calculated is in the range of +/-2% to +/-3%.

 However, in its [latest poll](http://www1.folha.uol.com.br/poder/2015/10/1693217-parlamentares-sao-mais-liberais-do-que-o-eleitorado.shtml), the pollster sampled only 340 congressmen, reporting a margin of error of 3%.
 This, apparently did puzzle the attentive reader, who knows the margin of error is an inverse square root function of the sample size.
 She asks: "Is the reported margin of error correct?
 Given such a small sample, shouldn't it be something around 5.3% or so?